OutSystems/docs-product/src/setup-maintain/setup/possible-setups/cloud-architecture.md

 * Enforced HTTPS communications.

-The diagram below shows the architecture of the base setup for a Standard Edition with high-availability option in a high-compliance OutSystems Cloud:
+The diagram below shows the architecture of the typical setup for a Standard Edition with high-availability option in a high-compliance OutSystems Cloud:

 ![OutSystems cloud high availability and compliance](images/cloud-architecture-high-availability-diag.png)